 - Restore the recovered photos to a different location, such as another drive, USB, external HDD, etc.

-- No data recovery software can promise 100% recovery rate.
+- No data recovery software can promise a 100% recovery rate.
 It could be affected by various factors, including the degree of corruption, the time you

 startto perform data recovery after corruption, as well as whether the data has been overwritten.